 - Changes in the genital area – Symptoms include difficulty walking, painful urination, and yeast infectionsFear of physical contact—Your once loving child is now afraid to give and receive hugs

 - Acting out – A child tries to run away or attempts self-harm

-- Declining hygiene – Child refuses to bathe or wear clean clothes
+- Declining hygiene – The child refuses to bathe or wear clean clothes

 Any changes in your child’s physical or behavioral activity can signal possible sexual abuse.
 Spending quality time with your child can help you determine why your child is developing new habits and what is driving the changes.